Process of tattooing: Traditional tattooing

 Some tribal cultures traditionally created tattoos by cutting designs into the skin and rubbing the resulting wound with ink, ashes or other agents; some cultures continue this practice, which may be an adjunct to scarification.
 Some cultures create tattooed marks by hand-tapping the ink into the skin using sharpened sticks or animal bones (made like needles) with clay formed disks or, in modern times, needles.
-Traditional Japanese tattoos (irezumi) are still "hand-poked," that is, the ink is inserted beneath the skin using non-electrical, hand-made and hand held tools with needles of sharpened bamboo or steel.
+Traditional Japanese tattoos (irezumi) are still "hand-poked", that is, the ink is inserted beneath the skin using non-electrical, hand-made and hand held tools with needles of sharpened bamboo or steel.
 This method is known as tebori.
+Similarly, Sak Yant tattoos from Southeast Asia (mostly Thailand) are traditionally hand-poked using steel or (now rarely) bamboo rod finished with a needle, called Khem Sak.

 Traditional Hawaiian hand-tapped tattoos are experiencing a renaissance, after the practice was nearly extinguished in the years following Western contact.
 The process involves lengthy protocols and prayers and is considered a sacred rite more than an application of artwork.
 The tattooist chooses the design, rather than the wearer, based on genealogical information.
 Each design is symbolic of the wearer's personal responsibility and role in the community.
 Tools are hand-carved from bone or tusk without the use of metal.